xlilos/CS386-Group2/README.md

 3. Open documents on local machine with text editor of choosing
 4. Make changes you have decided that are necessary
 5. Once done make a pull request to main repository

+## Contributing

+If you meet everything in Getting Started section and are interested in helping please visit the [CONTRIBUTING](https://github.com/xlilos/CS386-Group2/blob/main/CONTRIBUTING.md) file for more information.

 ## Authors